softbankrobotics-labs/pepper-mask-detection/README.md

 Each time an image is processed, this callback will be called with a (possibly empty) list of faces detected.

-The callback will be a list of ̀`DetectedFace`, called for each image processed
+The callback will be a list of `DetectedFace`, called for each image processed

 ```kotlin
     faces.forEach {